-In my place computers were like UFOs so no one could help you or even understand you.
-I have always been fascinated by algorithms (and spinning things), I started very early and never stopped however, being fascinated by something and creating a company are two different things that require very different skill sets.
+In my place, computers were like UFOs so no one could help or even understand you.
+I have always been fascinated by algorithms (and spinning things).
+I started very early and never stopped; however, being fascinated by something and creating a company are two different things that require very different skill sets.

 Running a company

-Indeed, in order to be successful in creating a company you have to learn about business, you have to create real products, market them, handle payments and after-sales support.
-Later you may need to hire people, outsource stuff, learn basic accounting, etc. Finally, you have to fight against your competitors, maintain good visibility on the internet and make the right decisions in order to continue in business.
+Indeed, to be successful in creating a company, you must learn about business, develop genuine products, market them, handle payments, and after-sales support.
+Later you may need to hire people, outsource stuff, learn basic accounting, etc. Finally, you have to fight against your competitors, maintain good visibility on the internet and make the right decisions to continue in business.

 Each partner brings their skills to the venture.
 They have to complete themselves.
-For example, we have Apple, Steve Wozniak was an engineer, and Steve Jobs a marketer.
-They were friends, they had a product, they created a company and they started to sell it.
+For example, we have Apple's Steve Wozniak, who was an engineer, and Steve Jobs, a marketer.
+They were friends.
+They had a product, created a company, and started selling it.
 The founders of a business may later add more partners/shareholders to the company.
-The business world is a very hostile place where you need to grow fast.
-You need partners either for their skills or their money.
+The business world is very hostile; you need to grow fast.
+It would help if you had partners for their skills or money.

 The way to go

-But what if you are gifted and you have all the necessary skills?
+But what if you are gifted and have all the necessary skills?
 And what if money nor business growth are your priorities?
-Well, you simply do things by yourself in a more natural manner, at a much slower pace, right?
-You first create a product during your spare time without living your actual job, then you try to sell it.
-If you are successful and sales are good enough then you can leave your job, create your company and continue with your development.
+Well, you do things by yourself in a more natural manner, at a much slower pace.
+You create a product in your spare time without leaving your actual job, then try to sell it.
+If you are successful and sales are good enough, you can leave your job, create your company and continue your development.
 That's exactly how it happened to me and Maxprog, sort of a casual out-coming.

 Constancy, perseverance, and patience

 You have to work hard, yes, but it doesn't look that hard when it is what you always wanted to do.
 The secret is constancy, perseverance, and patience.
 Giving up is not an option.
-20 years after that successful start, the company continues operating with only 8 products.
+Twenty years after that successful start, the company continues operating with only eight products.
 I have sold dozens of thousands of licenses in 185 countries.

-I agree that it is important to be on the right spot, at the right time with the right product.
-It is very likely what happened to me and Maxprog but after all that time what I appreciate the most is being the owner of my time.
+I agree that it is essential to be in the right spot at the right time with the right product, which is what happened to Maxprog and me.
+What I appreciate the most is being the owner of my time.